AaronRobinsonMSFT/DNNE/readme.md

 ## Exporting a managed function

 1) Adorn the desired managed function with `UnmanagedCallersOnlyAttribute`.
     - Optionally set the `EntryPoint` property to indicate the name of the native export.
-This property is available on both of the attributes.
+See below for discussion of influence by calling convention.
     - If the `EntryPoint` property is `null`, the name of the mananged function is used.
 This default name will not include the namespace or class containing the function.
     - User supplied values in `EntryPoint` will not be modified or validated in any manner.
 This string will be consume by a C compiler and should therefore adhere to the [C language's restrictions on function names](https://en.cppreference.com/w/c/language/functions).
+    - On the x86 platform only, multiple calling conventions exist and these often influence exported symbols.
+For example, see MSVC [C export decoration documentation](https://docs.microsoft.com/cpp/build/reference/decorated-names#FormatC).
+DNNE does not attempt to mitigate symbol decoration - even through `EntryPoint`.
+If the consuming application requires a specific export symbol _and_ calling convention that is decorated in a customized way, it is recommended to manually compile the generated source - see [`DnneBuildExports`](./src/msbuild/DNNE.props).
+Typically, setting the calling convention to `cdecl` for the export will address issues on any x86 platform.
+        ```CSharp
+        [UnmanagedCallersOnly(CallConvs = new []{typeof(System.Runtime.CompilerServices.CallConvCdecl)})]
+        ```

 1) Set the `<EnableDynamicLoading>true</EnableDynamicLoading>` property in the managed project containing the methods to export.
 This will produce a `*.runtimeconfig.json` that is needed to activate the runtime during export dispatch.